-Here we give useful information about Kingswood in Surrey, UK.
-You should be able to find almost anything that you want to know about the village; its history, services and contact information for the people who lead the various associations that help to maintain village life.
+Here we give useful information about Kingswood, Surrey.
+You should be able to find almost anything that you want to know about the village; its history, services and contact information for the people who lead the various groups and associations that help to maintain village life.

 Published Thursday, 17th June 2021 Area one is focused around Banstead, Walton-on-the-Hill and Tattenham Corner, while area two is Reigate town centre.
 Extensive surveillance of Covid-19 has identified that case rates in the borough of Reigate & Banstead have been increasing for the past few weeks.
 This is especially evident in the younger age groups,

 Please click below to view the latest Coronavirus briefing document from Reigate & Banstead Borough Council.
 It includes a useful table of the rules for those returning from Green, Amber and Red List countries.
 Coronavirus Briefing 2/6/2021 Please email firstname.lastname@example.org if you have found the above information useful.